ChrisWiegman/kana/README.md

 `--theme` will map the current directory as a theme within the created site.
 Use this if you are developing a theme.

-`--local` will create a directory called "wordpress" in the current directory and map it to the main WordPress site.
-This will allow you easy access, if you need it, to all the WordPress files (including any other installed plugins and themes) in your IDE.

-If you do not specify the `local` flag you can find Kana's site files in `~/.config/kana/sites/<SITE NAME>/app`

 `--xdebug` will start Xdebug on the site (see below for usage).

 `--wpdebug` will enable `WP_DEBUG` on the site.